 14 The EMS and any amendment to the EMS that has been prepared in accordance with Conditions 11 to 13 shall be submitted to the Regional Leader - Monitoring and Compliance, Canterbury Regional Council for certification.
-The EMS and any changes and Compliance, Canterbury Regional Council.
-15(a) The consent holder shall engage a suitably qualified and independent expert to undertake: A. A full review of the EMS prior to 1 December immediately after the second and sixth anniversaries of the Commencement Date of this resource consent, and B. A review of at least one third of the EMS (to be rotated annually at each EMS review) Section 12: Management Control Document and to ensure the full EMS is reviewed at least once every three years) prior to 1 December for each year that is after the second anniversary of the Commencement Date, excluding the full reviews required in the above clause.
+The EMS and any changes shall only be implemented following certification by the Regional Leader - Monitoring and Compliance, Canterbury Regional Council.
+15(a) The consent holder shall engage a suitably qualified and independent expert to undertake: A. A full review of the EMS prior to 1 December immediately after the second and sixth anniversaries of the Commencement Date of this resource consent, and B. A review of at least one third of the EMS (to be rotated annually at each EMS review to ensure the full EMS is reviewed at least once every three years) prior to 1 December for each year that is after the second anniversary of the Commencement Date, excluding the full reviews required in the above clause.
 The reviews shall: Identify and discuss the implementation of the EMS and any improvements that may be able to be made to better achieve the objectives developed in line with Condition 11(b), A. Review any changes made to the use of the property irrigation, land use and management standards as applied through the Matrix Method when calculating the scheme nitrogen loss, and B. Review the process undertaken to update any changes made to the nutrient budget reference files used to calculate scheme nitrogen load limits and losses into the most recent version of OVERSEERFM®.
-15(b) Following the review, the consent holder shall provide a copy of the review report to Te Rūnanga o Arowhenua and offer to meet with it for the purposes of discussing the findings of the review, and any amendments that might be made to the EMS.
-15(c) A copy of the review shall be provided to the Regional Leader - Monitoring and Compliance, Canterbury Regional Council as a part of the annual report to be provided under Condition 16.
-16 In the event that a Property is excluded from the ASM programme then the Consent Holder shall notify Te Rūnanga o Arowhenua and the Regional Leader - Monitoring and Compliance, Canterbury Regional Council within 20 working days of the exclusion.
-Appendix Complying S Policy 2: Non- Shareholder 29 The Consent Holder shall prepare an annual report describing the results of the ASM programme and the audits that have been conducted each year.
-The report shall include Section 11: Rep oorting a summary of the FEP Auditing programme for the completed year preceding the reporting period, including the following:
+Section 12: Document Management and Control 15(b) Following the review, the consent holder shall provide a copy of the review report to Te Rūnanga o Arowhenua and offer to meet with it for the purposes of discussing the findings of the review, and any amendments that might be made to the EMS. - 15(c) A copy of the review shall be provided to the Regional Leader - Monitoring and Compliance, Canterbury Regional Council as a part of the annual report to be provided under Condition 16. - 16 In the event that a Property is excluded from the ASM programme then the Consent Holder shall notify Te Rūnanga o Arowhenua and the Regional Leader - Monitoring and Compliance, Canterbury Regional Council within 20 working days of the exclusion.
+Appendix 2: Non- Complying Shareholder Policy 29 The Consent Holder shall prepare an annual report describing the results of the ASM programme and the audits that have been conducted each year.
+The report shall include Section 11: Reporting a summary of the FEP Auditing programme for the completed year preceding the reporting period, including the following: